The easiest way to capture Google Analytics data in Contact Form 7

 2. Landing Page Data

-Attributer also identifies and collects the landing page and subdirectory of each lead.
+Attributer also identifies and collects the landing page and landing page group of each lead.

 For example, if a user lands on dropbox.com/blog/best-file-storage-tools, Attributer will capture this and the page's category.
 In this instance, the category is a /blog.